thatoddmailbox/PrivateAuth/README.md

 It tries to be as compatible as possible with IndieAuth from an endpoint perspective.
 A PrivateAuth endpoint should be able to handle logins for both PrivateAuth and IndieAuth clients.
 That way, a user may reuse an existing IndieAuth endpoint with a PrivateAuth client, or vice-versa.

 To a certain degree, this compatibility extends to clients; however, clients that support both IndieAuth and PrivateAuth logins _MUST_ verify the domain of PrivateAuth logins.
-In other words, they _MAY NOT_ skip the domain check as part of the "Authentication code verification" section below.
+In other words, they _MAY NOT_ skip the domain check as part of the _Authentication code verification_ section below.

 ## Definitions
 A _restricted client_ is one that wishes to limit the users that can sign into it.
 A _full client_ is one that allows any user to sign in.

-A user's _profile data_ is comprised of the additional fields (`name`, `shortName`, and `username`) specified in the "Authentication code verification" section below.
+A user's _profile data_ is comprised of the additional fields (`name`, `shortName`, and `username`) specified in the _Authentication code verification_ section below.

 ## Authentication
 The authentication flow is very similar to IndieAuth.
 You might want to compare with [section 5 of the IndieAuth spec](https://indieauth.spec.indieweb.org/#authentication).